 The ready-made rules include:

-- New rule (clean) - adds a clean rule without any conditions nor actions
+- New rule (clean) - adds a clean rule without any conditions or actions

-- Signature for internal mail - inserts a signature to emails sent inside the particular organization
+- Signature for internal mail - inserts a signature to emails sent inside an organization

-- Signature for outgoing mail - inserts a signature to emails sent outside the particular organization
+- Signature for outgoing mail - inserts a signature to emails sent outside an organization

-- Report sensitive content - forwards emails to the Administrator if a credit card number is found within the email body
+- Report sensitive content - forwards emails to the administrator if a certain sensitive content (e.g. a credit card number) is found within the email body

 - Compress attachments - compresses attachments exceeding 2 MBs included in the incoming emails

-- Unsubscribe mechanism - creates two rules responsible for unsubscribing a recipient from the mailing list
+- Unsubscribe mechanism - creates two rules responsible for unsubscribing a recipient from a mailing list

-Once you add a rule, it will be instantly visible on the List of rules.
-To manage the rules' order, you can use the up and down arrows or simply drag & drop the desired entires.
-Next to the up and down arrows there is a menu button that corresponds to the context menu available after right clicking a rule.
+Once you add a rule, it will be instantly visible on the List of rules pane.
+To manage the rules' order, you can use the up and down arrows or simply drag & drop the desired entries.
+Next to the up and down arrows there is a menu button that opens a context (shortcut) menu which is also available when right-clicking a rule.
 The available options are: